toptensoftware/codeonly/readme.md

 ### Event Handlers

-To connect event handlers to elements in the template, use the `on_` prefix:
+To connect event handlers to elements in the template, use the `on_` prefix.
+The callback will be passed two parameters:

+1. the component instance
+2. the event object

+eg:

 ```javascript
 class MyButton extends Component